TWU Music Therapy Equivalencies and Transfer Student Information

 Degree plan for the BS in Music Therapy

 Graduate Equivalency Program

 A student who has completed a bachelor’s degree with a major in music from an accredited school can apply for the graduate equivalency program to become a music therapist and complete a master’s degree.
 In this program students complete all the undergraduate coursework they have not already taken as well as all the AMTA competencies and the clinical internship (about 50 semester hours) in addition to the 36-hour master’s degree program.
 These programs are completed concurrently intertwining graduate and undergraduate coursework as appropriate for the course sequence.
-The six month music therapy internship must be completed a minimum of one semester prior to graduation because the graduate practicum must be scheduled after the internship.
-This graduate equivalency program generally take about 3 years.
+The six-month music therapy internship must be completed a minimum of one semester prior to graduation because the graduate practicum must be scheduled after the internship.
+This graduate equivalency program generally takes about 3 years.
 Undergraduate coursework is offered during the day throughout the week (M-Th) while much of the graduate coursework is offered in the evenings.

 Degree plan for the Master of Music Therapy

 Students interested in transferring from community colleges should refer to the Transfer Equivalency Guide for more information about which courses are required within the Texas Core Curriculum in order to avoid taking courses that may not count in the undergraduate music therapy degree.
 Transfer students should plan to enter TWU as sophomores, rather than waiting until they have an associate’s degree, because the correct course sequence takes a minimum of five semesters (not including summers), followed by a 6-month internship.

 For more information about our undergraduate music therapy program, submit an Information Request Form or contact Della Molloy-Daugherty.

 Page last updated 2:28 PM, June 22, 2022